OUTCOMES FOR SCHOOLS

 • Shailer Park State High School.

 Woodridge State High School established its Sustainability Skills Centre (SSC) within the first four months after signing The Pledge.
-The data highlights the following achievements:
+The data highlights the following achievements to date through #continuousimprovement:

-• Daily Resource Diversion: On average, 555 litres of recoverable resources were diverted from landfill each day, representing 53.3% of the total material sorted daily in the SSC.
+• Daily Resource Diversion: On average, 555 litres of recoverable resources are diverted from landfill each day, representing 53.3% of the total material sorted daily in the SSC.
+Update: May 2025 – through #continuousimprovement, this is now on average 66% and up to 75%.

-• Waste Reduction: There was a 66% reduction in the number of general waste bins each week and a 42% reduction in the total number of bins requiring collection.
+• Waste Reduction: There was a 66% reduction in the number of general waste bins each week and a 42% reduction in the total number of bins requiring collection by August 2024.
+Update: through continuous improvement, this is now a 65% reduction in student waste costs representing a $27K saving in 2025